ICT Button with Arrow Green Leaf Toucan Extended

 5) Optimize Image Usage

-Images enhance the user experience, but they can also contribute to a high spam score if not optimized correctly.
-Large, uncompressed images or images without proper alt tags can trigger spam filters.
+Images can also influence spam score if not optimized correctly.
+Uncompressed images or images without proper alt tags can trigger spam filters as they can affect website load speed.

 Consider using descriptive image names and ensure that your images are optimized for fast loading times.
 A balanced ratio of text to images is essential for creating a site that doesn’t appear spammy.